Fleeting Beauty

 “Lander, why are you here?”

-Without tearing his gaze from the undulating lavender carpet, Lander reached up and interlaced his fingers behind his head.
+Without tearing his gaze from the ever-shifting lavender carpet, Lander reached up and interlaced his fingers behind his head.
 “Neville, why are you bothering me?”

 “You shouldn’t be here wasting your time.”